jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 (Name, version, layout, dependencies, Java version, default compilation options, manifest) and *maker* hosts methods to produced/published artifacts (jar, source-jars, javadoc, ...).

-The outstanding philosophy is that the *raison d'être* of a project is to produce and publish artifacts (for Jeka, an artifact is a file produced by a project).
+The outstanding philosophy is that the *raison d'être* of a Java project is to produce and publish artifacts (artifact = file produced by a project build).
 The *maker* holds the artifacts to produce and how to produce them.
 By default, the production of the main artifact implies unit testing.